Ajatt-Tools/Japanese/README.md

 When adding cards, the pronunciation is automatically looked-up and added to its field (similar to the Japanese support add-on).

+There's a context menu item.
-A lookup on a selection.
-Select the expression you would like to look up, and go to "Tools" > "NHK pitch accent lookup".
+Select the expression you would like to look up, then right-click and choose "NHK pitch accent lookup".
+Alternatively, go ot "Tools" > "NHK pitch accent lookup".

 By opening the Anki Browser, you can mass-generate pitch accents in bulk.
 To do this, select some notes first,